 The industry will be increasingly challenged by lower quality ore bodies, a shortage of mining engineers and an uncertain global financial system.
 But long-term fundamentals favor a bullish outlook, said four senior executives that spoke at the record-breaking mining exhibition hosted by the National Mining Association, the U.S. industry’s trade group in Washington, D.C.

 Red Conger, president of Freeport-McMoRan Americas, a global leader in copper production, said the current market is in balance.
 “Even if copper grows only modestly – at 2 percent annually – supply will be challenged,” said Conger.

-Gregory Boyce, chairman and CEO of Peabody Energy, documented the strong growth in global coal demand, powered by rapidly expanding Asian economies.
+Gregory Boyce, chairman and CEO of Peabody, documented the strong growth in global coal demand, powered by rapidly expanding Asian economies.
 “Energy is a basic human right, yet today 3.6 billion people in the world have either little or no access to electricity,” said Boyce.
 Coal will be critically important for providing this vast region of the world with affordable electricity, he said.

 Richard O’Brien, chief executive officer of Newmont Mining Corporation, a major gold producer, observed the strong intervention of sovereign banks in the global gold market, with government purchases of gold up by 500 percent in the past decade.
 At the same time, supplying new gold to the market will be constrained by more difficult mining conditions.
 Today, gold is found not in large veins but “in grams per ton,” explained O’Brien.